kmaida/angular-mediacheck/README.md

 ## Usage Example: Input / OnChanges

-If you need [matchMedia](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia) with the _same_ set of media queries through child components and want to react to events in both the template and the TypeScript, I recommend injecting the service _only_ in the most ancestral component(s)* possible and using `Input` and/or `OnChanges` in children.
+If you _don't_ want to use the service above and need [matchMedia](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia) with the same set of media queries through child components, I recommend injecting the service _only_ in the most ancestral component(s)* and using `Input` and/or `OnChanges` in children.

 ### Parent Component

-*_NOTE: If you want to share data across_ routed _components, this approach may not be logical.
-You'll want to explore [Usage Example: Setter / Getter Service](https://github.com/kmaida/angular2-mediacheck#usage-example-setter--getter-service)._
+*_NOTE: If you want to share data across different_ routed _components, this approach is not logical.
+You'll want to explore [Usage Example: Data Service](https://github.com/kmaida/angular2-mediacheck#usage-example-data-service)._

 Your parent component might look something like this: